Nush395/TrueSkill/README.md

 Please see my blog post here (TBD) for more details on the implementation

 ## Tests
-This library has tests written using unittest.
+This library has tests written using the Python unittest library.
 To run the tests use:
 ```
 python -m unittest discover
 ```